Our Purpose

 The CFEB continues to offer scholarships to Canadian graduate students and academics.
 In addition, we have introduced the Edward Jackman Postdoctoral Fellowship worth $25,000, granted annually.
 See the Scholarships page for details, or read more below.

-Edward Jackman Postdoctoral Fellowship of the CFEB
+Edward Jackman Postdoctoral Fellowship – CFEB 2026–2027

-This fellowship program honours the memory of Father Edward J.R.
-Jackman (1940-2021), a founding member of the Canadian Friends of the École Biblique, lovingly remembered for his commitment to the École and to its scholarly mission.
+This fellowship is open to recent holders of a Ph.D. in Biblical Studies or an equivalent degree awarded by a Canadian institution.
+The program honours the memory of Father Edward J.R.
+Jackman (1940–2021), a founding member of the CFEB, fondly remembered for his commitment to the École and its scholarly mission.

 For more details, see the Scholarships section.